yojoecapital/MacroPolo/README.md

 - `add`: Add a new macro.
 Syntax: `add <key> <value>`.
 The `<key>` is the trigger phrase, and `<value>` is the replacement text.
 The `<key>` must have only  alphabetical characters.
 - `remove`: Remove a macro.
 Syntax: `remove <key>`.
 - `macros`: List all existing macros.
+- `path`: Copy the path to the macros XML file to the clipboard.
 - `stop`: Stop the listener.
 (MacroPolo listens on startup)
 - `start`: Start the lister.
 - `clear`: Clear the screen.